Strimnal32246/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website creates multiple versions of the page to fit a users device, whereas a fully responsive website adapts to different screen sizes with the use of media querie

-2. Describe what it means to be mobile first vs desktop first.
+2. Describe what it means to be mobile first vs desktop first. mobile first is using min width media queries for other devices.
+Whereas desktop first would be to develop the website with the main css being used for the desktop design and using max width media queries for other devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+It makes it so that 1rem=10px. it allows math to be easier for you when coding
 4. How would you describe preprocessing to someone new to CSS?
+Preprocessing allows you to write cleaner css with added features and functionality to help make things easier for you and then turns what you write into normal css.
 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I love the mixins where you can save them and use them.
+The trouble I am having is the mobile media or my button  not working sometimes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.